Podcast cover: Hello Monday with Jessi Hempel

 A show where LinkedIn’s Jessi Hempel explores the changing nature of work, and how that work is changing us.
 What does work mean to us?
 Should we love what we do?
 How can we switch it up?
 Join Jessi as she talks with guests such as Anna Faris, Seth Meyers and Elizabeth Gilbert to unearth lessons that apply to our own careers.

-In this episode, Jessi and Jenny discuss:
+In this episode, Jessi and Alissa discuss:

 Read more